betty-gures/cs433project1/README.md

     These are messy development spaces, after which we move the code out into files for reuse

 models.py
-    Made of classes that represent the different methods.
+    Made of classes that represent the different models.